emc-mongoose/mongoose/README.md

 split into the independent repos and the corresponding components.
 Each component has its own documentation, CI versioning.
 For the mongoose documentation refer this [link](https://github.com/emc-mongoose/mongoose-base/tree/master/doc).

-# Core Components
+# Bundle Contents

-The *core components* are included in this backward compatibility bundle.
+The components listed below are included in this backward compatibility bundle.

 | Repo | Description | Latest Release | Integration Status | Issue Tracker Link |
 |------|-------------|---------|-------------------------------|--------|